hectorslqm/express-typescript/readme.md

 # About this API

 This API is made to show how typescript can be used to create a simple REST API.
-It is built using Express.js and TypeScript, and it provides a simple CRUD (Create, Read, Update, Delete) interface for managing a list of items.
+It is built using Express.js and TypeScript.

 # Getting Started

 To get started with this API, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the dependencies by running `npm install`.